AnupM-UW/SayamiSim/README.md

 - - Gtk3.0 can be installed concurrently with Gtk2.0 (which was the case for me).
 You also need the Cairo graphics library, which is installed with Gtk (among other dependencies).
 Cairo graphics library is used by many OS components so it may also already be installed.

-- Jsonlib: The project also requires jsonlib from nlohmann.
+- JSON for Modern C++ library: The project also requires this json library from nlohmann (reference at https://github.com/nlohmann/json).
 Note that other json classes could be installed on your /usr/local/include or /usr/lib path (which was the case for me).
-Jsonlib is a single header file that you include in your project (a la #include <json/json.h>); however due to name conflict, I had to rename it to <json/nlohmann_json.h>.
+This json library is a single header file that you include in your project (a la #include <json/json.h>); however due to name conflict, I had to rename it to <json/nlohmann_json.h>.
+See note above for more details.

 ```
 #include <json/nlohmann_json.h>